siddiquinoor/devtools/aws/codepipeline/ec2.md

 From local machine:

     ssh-keygen -y

-    Enter the path of the .pem file
+Enter the path of the rsa file

-    Copy the ssh-rsa
+Copy the `ssh-rsa``

 From EC2: